Active: A state court ruled against Seattle in a victory for Oom Living. The city is now appealing.

 WAC applicants are especially vulnerable to such coercion because WACs are essential components of the permitting process.
 Seattle cannot exploit this vulnerability by forcing Oom to extend water mains at its own expense, effectively removing itself from its proper role as middleman.

-The government may not deny a benefit, even a discretionary one, based on a person’s exercise of constitutional rights.
-Represented at no charge by Pacific Legal Foundation, Jenna and Oom are now fighting back with a state lawsuit challenging Seattle’s unconstitutional permitting condition.
+Represented at no charge by Pacific Legal Foundation, Jenna and Oom fought back with a state lawsuit challenging Seattle’s unconstitutional permitting condition.

-A win will restore their right to build much-needed housing and further protect the rights of all Americans who want to build a home, business, or other project on their own land.
+The victory restores Jenna’s right to build much-needed housing—and further protects the rights of all Americans who want to build a home, business, or other project on their own land.

 What’s At Stake?